Cipla slashes cancer drug prices by up to 76%

-New Delhi: Drug major Cipla on Thursday slashed the prices by up to 76 percent of its generic drugs, used in treating cancers of brain, lung and kidney.
+New Delhi: Drug major Cipla today slashed the prices by up to 76 percent of its generic drugs, used in treating cancers of brain, lung and kidney.

 The move comes on the back of the government permitting domestic firm Natco Pharma to manufacture and sell cancer treatment drug Nexavar at a price over 30 times lower than charged by its patent-holder Bayer Corporation.